zbo14/bigchaindb/docs/source/drivers-clients/python-server-api-examples.md

 With BigchainDB it is possible to send multiple assets to someone in a single transfer.

-The transaction will create a `fulfillment` - `condition` pair for each input, which can be refered to by `fid` and `cid` respectively.
+The transaction will create a `fulfillment` - `condition` pair for each input, which can be referred to by `fid` and `cid` respectively.

 <p align="center">
   <img width="70%" height="70%" src ="../_static/tx_multi_condition_multi_fulfillment_v1.png" />